 Fluffy Vegan Banana Pancakes

-Wondrously Fluffy Vegan Banana Pancakes, incredibly easy to make with a mashed banana and a handful of pantry staples!
-Made in 1 bowl.
+These Vegan Banana Pancakes are fluffy on the inside, crisp on the outside, and incredibly easy to make with a mashed banana and a handful of pantry staples!
+The best 1-bowl breakfast.

 Prep: 10 minutes